 Ruffcuts was were radical rap, hip, jungle and reggae were provided by Max LV & Dave VJ, Fabio & Grooverider, DJ Hype, Kenny Ken, Randall Jumpin’ Jack Frost, and cult-legendary post Saturday night clubbing reggae selectors Mannaseh.

-House Nation featured an incomparable strong specialist line up of superstar DJ in the making Judge Jules, along with Steve Jackson, Graham Gold, Bobbi n Steve with their uptempo stateside garage selection, Sarah HB, Pete Wardman, Tony De Vit and one of the pioneering mixers and clubland royalty Paul “Trouble” Anderson whose weekly Saturday night two-hour commercial free mix show ran for almost a decade, and was essential pre-clubbing listening for Londoners.
+House Nation featured an incomparable strong specialist line up of superstar DJ in the making Judge Jules, along with Steve Jackson, Graham Gold, Bobbi n Steve with their uptempo stateside garage selection, Sarah HB, Pete Wardman, Tony De Vit and one of the pioneering mixers and clubland royalty Paul “Trouble” Anderson whose weekly Saturday night two-hour commercial free mix show which ran for almost a decade was an essential pre-clubbing listen for Londoners.

 Soul Underground was the destination for the growing number of fans of R&B, Swingbeat, and Street Soul from unsung soul radio heroes like Kiss head honcho Gordon Mac, Angie Dee, Daddy Bug, Fat Freddie M, Chris Phillips, Trevor Nelson, and Jazzie B with the excellent “Original Funky Dredd Show” which showcased exclusive dubplates of ragga and dancehall acapellas being used over R&B and hip-hop instrumentals, alongside new and classic UK & US soul tracks.
 And there was also the highly entertaining and passionate selector and mixer Matt White who through his work as an A&R and Club Promotions Manager at Polydor Records played and interviewed the likes of Aaliyah, Destiny’s Child, Jennifer Lopez and Eminem on UK radio for the very first time on his “Ghetto Style On Your Dial” show.